hookorcrook/ETL_HealthDataInteroperability/README.md

 NOTE: docker network create shared-network
 Run this command in your docker daemon first to create a shared network that will be used by all the containers

+Note: In DHIS2 Docker check that apiTokenAllowAll = true property is set

+Note: Create an API Key in DHIS2 first, use it for Bearer Auth

+NOTE: From User Management in DHIS2, assign organization to the user and allow Tracked Entity Access

+Note